 – Visit the ornate palaces and monuments of Marrakech.

 Welcome to the largest city in Morocco, Casablanca.
-Once you arrive you will be greeted by your driver/tour guide.
-Depending on how late you arrive, you will be given a short tour of the city, and be shown a small glimpse of what makes the city so special.
+Once you arrive, you will meet your driver/tour guide.
+Depending on how late you come, you will have a short tour of the city, and see a small glimpse of what makes the city so unique.
 You may get the chance to see attractions like the United Nations Square, the central market, and the Hassan II mosque (which is open to non-Muslims).
 End the day with dinner and rest at the hotel.

 The last stop before arriving in Fez is the Roman ruins of Volubilis, where you will get a taste of what life was like almost 2000 years ago.
 In the evening we will arrive in Fez, eat dinner, and prepare for the next day.

-The day begins with a nice breakfast, and then a guided tour of the medina, once of the largest walled-in cities in the world.
+The day begins with an excellent breakfast, and then a guided tour of the medina, one of the largest walled-in cities in the world.
 You will notice how crowded the narrow streets are, filled with fresh fruits, an abundance of spices, and traditional Moroccan arts and crafts.
-There are also 2 mosques to visit, the Quaraouiyine and Andalusian Mosques, which date back all the way to the 800’s.
+There are also two mosques to visit, the Quaraouiyine and Andalusian Mosques, which date back all the way to the 800’s.
 After those stops, we will also visit exotic fountain areas, the Batha Palace which is now a museum for art, Chouwara Tanneries, various souks, the King’s Palace, and the famous Boujloud with the vibrantly colored ceramics.
-We will then wind down the day with a wonderful dinner at a local restaurant.
+We will then wind down the day with a beautiful dinner at a local restaurant.